Privacy Policy

 1. What information do we collect

-The Irish Bookmakers Association collects personal data that you voluntarily provide to us, for example when you communicate with us via email, when you ask us to send you newsletters, briefings, or other materials and when agree to attend an event.
+The Irish Bookmakers Association collects personal data that you voluntarily provide to us.
+For example when you communicate with us via email, register to one of our training programmes, or as a member ,when you ask us to send you newsletters, briefings, or other materials and when agree to attend an event.
 Such data may include:

-1.3 records of invitations and briefings sent to you and of your attendance at Irish Bookmakers Association events;
+1.3 Professional & Transactional Data: Records of invitations and briefing sent to you and of your attendance at Irish Bookmakers Association events; online training attended, registration details, feedback or survey responses.

 If we are in regular contact with you we may collect more information about our relationship with you.
 If you are a present or past employee of Irish Bookmakers Association we also process certain data about your previous employment with us, including your start and finish date, the departments you worked in and your next place of employment (if any or known to us).